ludwikas/RoboPops/README.md

 ## Usage Instructions

+All modules are named based on the sequence that they are called.
+**W0** modules are there only for documentation purposes and to offer some tools (ploting scripts etc) that can help with troubleshooting and setup.
+**W1** through **W7** are the modules that are needed for the main to run smoothly.
+**W8** is the arduino sketch that should be uploaded before the main runs.

 1. **Setup:**
    - Ensure all software prerequisites are installed and properly configured.
    - Connect the Universal Robots arm and Arduino controller according to hardware setup requirements.